Suicide prevention: how you can make a difference

 - Papyrus is a dedicated service for people up to the age of 35 who are worried about how they are feeling or anyone concerned about a young person.
 You can call the HOPElineUK number on 0800 068 4141, text 07786 209697 or email [email protected]

 - NHS Choices: 24-hour national helpline providing health advice and information.
 Call them free on 111.

 - C.A.L.M.: National helpline for men to talk about any troubles they are feeling.
 Call 0800 58 58 58.

 - Support After Suicide Partnership offers practical and emotional support on their website for people bereaved and affected by suicide.

 Join the movement

-World Mental Health Day takes place on 10 Oct, 2019 on the topic of suicide prevention.
-We are asking people across the UK to support this campaign by wearing a green ribbon, which is the international symbol for mental health awareness.
+The green ribbon is the international symbol for mental health awareness.
 The green ribbon can be worn to begin much-needed conversations, let people know they are not alone, and in memory of a loved one.